mgeisler/smawk/README.md

 so `minima[0] == 1` since the minimum value in the first column is 2 (row 1).
 Note that the smallest row index is returned.

+### Cargo Features

+This crate has an optional dependency on the [`ndarray` crate](https://docs.rs/ndarray/), which provides an efficient matrix implementation.
+Enable the `ndarray` Cargo feature to use it.

 ## Documentation

 **[API documentation][api-docs]**